vmware-archive/postfacto/deployment/README.md

 So you're ready to set Postfacto up, choose a name for your app.
 We'll refer to this as `app-name` from now on.

-## Tanzu Portfolio

-### Tanzu Application Service
+## Tanzu Application Service

 #### Initial deployment

-1. Set yourself up with an organization and space in your TAS to deploy your Postfacto to.
+1. Set yourself up with an organization and space in your TAS account to deploy Postfacto to.
 1. Add a database (Postgres or Mysql) and a Redis service instance to your space from the Marketplace.
 Name these services `postfacto-db` and `postfacto-redis`.
 1. Run the TAS deployment script from the `tas` directory: